seedcase-project/team/entries/admin.md

 ## GitHub settings

-Whenever a new GitHub repo is created, run this on it in order to set some default options.
+Whenever a new GitHub repo is created for a new website or software, run this Terminal command on it in order to set some default options for the newly created repository.

 ``` bash
 gh repo edit --delete-branch-on-merge=true --enable-wiki=false --enable-discussions=false